jingzhian/mkdocs-md-notes/docs/psychiatry.md

         -   Can only be used in abstinent patients who are highly motivated or take the medication in a supervised setting

-#### Alcohol Withdrawal and Delirium Tremens

-Untreated alcohol withdrawal can progress; delirium tremens can be fatal in up to 5% of the cases and should be treated with benzodiazepine.
-In particular, in the hospital setting, lorazepam, an intermediate-duration benzodiazepine that can be given intravenously is preferred.
-It is also safer in patients with decreased liver function.
-Anticonvulsant phenobarbital has also been used as an adjunct to benzodiazepines in treatment-refractory alcohol withdrawal and withdrawal-related seizures.

-L2 in\|L 2 in\|L2 in Manifestations & Symptoms / Signs & Onset Since Last Drink\
-Mild withdrawal& Anxiety, insomnia, tremors, diaphoresis, palpitations, GI upset, intact orientation & 6 - 24\
-Seizures & Single or multiple generalized tonic-clonic & 12-48\
-Alcohol hallucinosis& Visual, auditory, or tactile; intact orientation; stable vital signs & 12 - 48\
-Delirium Tremens & Confusion, agitation, fever, tachycardia, hypertension, diaphoresis, hallucinations & 48 - 96\

-Patients with alcohol withdrawal also require frequent monitoring of vital signs, thiamine, folate, and nutritional support.

 #### Korsakoff Syndrome

 A potential complication of Wernicke encephalopathy (WE), which is an acute disorder of thaimine deficiency characterized by the classic triad of encephaloapthy, ataxia, and oculomotor dysfunction.
 Although WE may be seen in conditions affecting oral intake other than alcohol use disorder (e.g. anorexia, hyperemesis gravidarum), the risk of WE progressing to KS is much higher in alcohol use disorder than in other WE-associated conditions.